 - To provide both reviewer and reviewee with deeper pedagogical insights than student evaluations alone

-- Requesting a classroom observation through CETL: contact Jenny Hadingham.
+- Requesting a classroom observation through CETL: Contact Jenny Hadingham.
 She will do a pre-observation briefing with you, during which the goals of the evaluation and the specific aspects of the classroom practice that you would like evaluated are discussed.
-For more detail on the specifics of the process, from beginning to end, click here.
+For more detail on the specifics of the process, from beginning to end, see the classroom observations PDF.

-If the principle criterion for the evaluation is subject expertise, ask someone who has specific subject knowledge of the content area that you are teaching.
-By implication, you should actively exclude anyone whom you know will say only positive things about your teaching (although a subject expert might do that too!).
-Similarly, do not be tempted to undertake a review for a close friend in the department unless you are a subject specialist in what they teach.
+- If the principle criterion for the evaluation is subject expertise, ask someone who has specific subject knowledge of the content area that you are teaching.
+You should actively exclude anyone whom you know will say only positive things about your teaching.

-A third option is to have one of each: a subject specialist and a teaching and learning expert.
-This pair could either write a joint or an individual report.
+- A third option is to have one of each: a subject specialist and a teaching and learning expert.
+Each colleague can write an individual report or the pair can write one jointly.

-The process itself is described in more depth here.
+The process itself is described in more depth in the classroom observations PDF.